 Q: Where are most of your graduates located and what type of practices are they going into from residency?

-A: All of our graduates are family medicine physicians; however, they work in many different practice environments.
-Most graduates are part of a group practice or are in solo practice, primarily in Central New York.
+A: St. Joseph’s Family Medicine Residency is an unopposed family medicine residency program, so all of our graduates are family medicine physicians.
+Our graduates work in diverse practice environments.
+Most graduates are part of a group or solo practice, primarily in Central New York.
 Several of the St. Joseph’s Family Medicine Residency faculty are alumni of the program itself.

 Q: Are some rotations done at other hospitals?

 A: Yes.
 Residents complete an inpatient pediatrics rotation during their intern year at Upstate Golisano Children’s Hospital.
-The residents also work at University Hospital at SUNY Upstate in the pediatric emergency room for one month during the second year.
+The residents also work in the pediatric emergency room at Upstate Medical University for one month during their second year.
 Elective rotations are available at both locations as well.